China will not set blanket winter output cuts for heavy industry

 "The purpose of this move is to minimize the impact on production at companies during the anti-pollution campaign but meanwhile continue to improve air quality," Ministry of Ecology and Environment (MEE) Spokesman Liu Youbin said.

+Some local governments and manufacturers have complained that production cuts have hampered industrial operations and dragged on local economic growth.

+Last week, the statistics bureau in Shaanxi province, the latest target in Beijing's anti-pollution campaign, said its industrial growth is under pressure, partly because nearly a quarter of firms in the regions were shut down or forced to cut output.

-The department will issue guidance on anti-pollution measures for heavy industry based on production, technology, equipment and transport systems, and will rate manufacturers in three different categories based on their emission levels.
+The environment ministry said it will issue guidance on anti-pollution measures for heavy industry based on production, technology, equipment and transport systems, and will rate manufacturers in three different categories based on their emission levels.

 The three categories will face different levels of production curbs, Liu said.